Stuart88/University-Physics/README.md

 # University-Physics

 #### Disclaimer: This project is still in the very early production phase.
-Expect it to change dramtically in some areas.
+Expect it to change dramatically in some areas.
 Nothing is 'official' as of yet.

 ### Click here for docs: [documentation](https://github.com/Stuart88/University-Physics/wiki)